Complete the FAFSA

 If a FAFSA is received and there are not any unsatisfied requirements preventing the institution from reviewing you for financial aid eligibility, notifications of financial aid offers usually begin in December for the following academic year for new/incoming students for the upcoming aid year.
 They usually begin in March for current/continuing students.

-Once aid is offered, students can see it via their Financial Aid Information in their WVU Portal.
+Once aid is offers have begun for the upcoming year, students can see their aid via their Financial Aid Information in the WVU Portal.